datacommonsorg/docsite/api/sheets/get_name.md

 # Returning the Names Associated with a Node

-The `=DCGETNAME(*dcids*)` formula returns the names associated with given DCIDs to a cell or a column range of cells.
+The `=DCGETNAME(*dcids*)` formula returns the names associated with given node DCIDs to a cell or a column range of cells.

 > **NOTE:**
 >